KennethFam/My-Learning-Journey/Backend/JavaScript/ExpressJS.md

     For `views`, set the path to your views directory.
 In this case, our views are in the views directory in the project directory.

     For `view engine`, set it to the view engine that you're using.
 In this case, we're using `ejs`.
+After the view engine is set, you don’t have to specify the engine or load the template engine module in your app; Express loads the module internally

 - For static views, set the following properties: